 It mostly came from working in the travel industry.
 I worked for McKinsey & Co, serving their travel client portfolio by teaching them how to better utilise their assets (plane, hotels, etc.) We noticed that a lot of people owned second homes, which were only being occupied for 4 weeks of the year, making them their least utilised major asset.

 When I attended an Entrepreneur summer school while studying at London Business School, we interviewed a lot of people who said they felt uncomfortable renting out their vacation homes to strangers for the other 48 weeks of the year.
-From that, we came up with a technical solution that would give homeowners and their guests peace of mind throughout the renting process.
+From that, we came up with a technical solution related to guest screening that would give homeowners and their guests peace of mind throughout the renting process.

 What sort of qualities do you look for in a team?